Cleaning Mineral Deposits

 Install a home filtration system designed to remove minerals from your water at its source and notice how much easier cleaning your faucets sinks and other appliances suddenly become – plus your drinking water will taste a lot better!

 Getting rid of those nasty brown mineral stains takes a little work, but the results are well worth the effort.
-So get yourself some white vinegar, gloves and a few sponges and get to work!
+So, get yourself some white vinegar (we always have plenty on hand), gloves and a few sponges and get to work!